Sister District builds enduring progressive power in state legislatures by filling critical gaps at every point in the political lifecycle.

-As a volunteer with SDP, your core mission is to support your assigned Sister Race.
+As a volunteer with Sister District, your core mission is to support your assigned Sister Race.
 If you’ve volunteered with a campaign before, these tasks will be familiar to you:

 Small donations.
 Campaigns need cash to run, especially the modest down-ballot races we support.
 We’ll make it easy by making available secure links that allow you to donate straight to the campaign.
-SDP does not take any of the money you donate to campaigns.
+Sister District does not take any of the money you donate to campaigns.

 Fundraisers.
 You’re encouraged to organize and/or attend fundraisers in your home district to support your Sister Race.
 Depending on the campaign, it may be possible to feature a message from the candidate, or even a live stream or in-person conversation.
 These are a great way to build your local community too!